agile-lab-dev/witboost-snowflake-specific-provisioner/README.md

 ---

-In this strategy, the input is returned as output without any transformation.
+In this strategy, the input is returned as output without any transformation, trimming only the Witboost prefixes `user:` and `group:`.

 | Setting                              | Environment Variable                 | Default value | Allowed values       |
 |--------------------------------------|--------------------------------------|---------------|----------------------|